-École Polytechnique’s Ingénieur Polytechnicien Program is a unique 4-year program, unlike the 3-year programs at other French engineering schools.
+École Polytechnique’s Ingénieur Polytechnicien Programme is a unique 4-year programme, unlike the 3-4 year programmes at other French engineering schools.

 This 4-year curriculum provides our students with both: